 5. How Spark achieves fault tolerance?

-6. Explain about the popular use cases of Apache Spark
+6. Explain the popular use cases of Apache Spark?

 - Iterative machine learning.

 - Interactive data analytics and processing.